dannyvelas/examplego_api/CONVENTIONS.md

         * `reviews` table
         * `reviewsRepo`, `reviews_repo`, `ReviewsRepo`
         * `reviewsRouter`, `reviews_router`, `ReviewsRouter`
-* Name a variable using lowercase camelCase form of its struct.
+* When possible, name a variable using lowercase camelCase form of its struct.
+If it's an error, you can name the variable `err` or suffix the variable with `Err`.
     * Example: `adminsRepo := storage.NewAdminsRepo(database)`
+    * Example: `func respondError(w http.ResponseWriter, internalErr error, apiErr apiError) {`
-* Name a receiver variable using the lowercase camelCase form of its struct.
+* When possible, name a receiver variable using the lowercase camelCase form of its struct.
+If it's an error struct, use `e` instead.
     * Example: `func (reviewsRepo ReviewsRepo) GetActive...`
+    * Example: `func (e sentinelError) Error()...`
 * To avoid confusion between when to use "Repo" and when "Repository" I chose to never use the latter.
 FZF/Grep the code here and you won't find any case-insensitive instances of the word "repository."
 * Name `.md` files using `TRAIN-CASE`, or my favorite synonym, `SCREAMING-KEBAB-CASE`.